US English (US)

 The healthdirect Video Call platform has been successfully tested with Satellite connections, including the two satellite connection options outlined below.
 Video Call can be used in rural and remote areas with poor connectivity that normally would not support a video call, extending the reach of healthcare, using a satellite connection.

-See below two satellite connection options that work well with healthdirect Video Call:
+See below two satellite connection options that work well with Video Call:

 Starlink